Tom Barrasso: Coaching career

 On November 26, 2024, Tom Barrasso was announced as the new Head Coach of the Hannover Scorpions, an ice hockey team competing in Germany's third-tier league.
-Based in Wedemark, Lower Saxony, the Scorpions aim to leverage Barrasso’s extensive experience as they continue their pursuit of success in the league.
-He was fired on the 6 of January 2025 and replaced by Kevin Gaudet.
+Based in Wedemark, Lower Saxony, the Scorpions aim to leverage Barrasso's extensive experience as they continue their pursuit of success in the league.
+He was fired on January 6, 2025, and replaced by Kevin Gaudet.

 Personal life

 Barrasso and his wife Megan have three daughters, Ashley, Kelsey and Mallory.
 Barrasso founded the Ashley Barrasso Cancer Research Fund during the early 1990s after his oldest daughter survived a bout with neuroblastoma cancer.
 Ashley was originally diagnosed with cancer at the age of two, beating it through a bone marrow transplant at four before the cancer returned in June 2000.
 At the time of its reappearance, the adolescent survival rate for her cancer was 20%.
 In April 2000, doctors determined that Ashley would make a recovery.
 Barrasso's father, Tom Barrasso Sr., was diagnosed with an incurable brain tumor in April 1999 and died in January 2000.
 This combination of events caused Barrasso to lose interest in ice hockey and choose to not play in the 2000–01 season.
 Barrasso has since appeared in charity events to raise money for cancer research.